appreciated/electron-java-app/README.md

 #### Windows
 `> electron-app-package.bat`

-Application will be bundled to `output/electron-vaadin-...` (pending on the system you compile one)
+Application will be bundled to `output/electron-vaadin-...` (pending on the system you compile on)

 #### Unix
 `> ./electron-app-package.sh`

-Application will be bundled to `output/electron-vaadin-...`  (pending on the system you compile one)
+Application will be bundled to `output/electron-vaadin-...`  (pending on the system you compile on)

 ### Build application for all archs (Window 32 + 64 Bit, Darwin ...)